bthate/genocide/docs/index.rst

 or by a national of such State( Article 12) or where the Security Council refers the situation to the Court (Article 13)."

+It's after 2002, the court had jurisdiction over genocide, the kingdom of the netherlands is a cooperative state (the king has pleaded quilty).

-One decision from a judge that it's after 2002 and he has jurisiction over the king genocide, he can give an arrest warrent for the king, find the king guilty of genocide, place him into his cell and declare the END over genocide.
+One decision of a judge at the international criminal court that he has jurisiction over the king's genocide, he can give an arrest warrant for the king, find him guilty of genocide, place him into his cell and declare the END over genocide.

 To reconsider
 =============